 - Your Name

-- Exhibition artwork must be delivered to the Joutras Gallery on Monday, September 28, from 9 a.m. to 6 p.m., or Tuesday, September 29, from 9 a.m. – noon.
+- Exhibition artwork must be delivered to the Joutras Gallery on Monday, September 24, from 9 a.m. to 7 p.m.
 If you cannot bring in your work personally, please make arrangements to have this done for you.

 Selling Guidelines and Closing Procedures

 - Any piece sold must remain in the gallery until the closing of the exhibition.

 - Artists will be solely responsible for connecting with the individual buyer to determine the purchase and transfer of their work.
 Any purchaser pick-ups after the exhibition closes will be up to the artist to arrange.

 - The Chicago Botanic Garden and/or student docents will collect buyer inquiries and provide the artist with contact information so the artist can negotiate the sale.
 Potential buyers will be directed to the Regenstein Information desk when a docent is not on the premises.

 - All artists are responsible for arrangements to pick up their submissions in a timely manner.
-If artwork is sold independently, artists or their representative should be present on the closing date if a buyer is picking up a sold piece at this time.
+If artwork is sold independently, artists or their representative should be present on the designated artwork pick-up date if a buyer is picking up a sold piece at this time.

 The primary purpose of the Student Exhibition is to provide both a unique opportunity and a quality space for students of all levels to present their work.
 Students will have the opportunity to docent the exhibition on a volunteer basis.